-If correcting the mistake means we owe you money, we will pay it to you.
-We will also pay you any interest you are entitled to.
+If correcting the mistake means we owe you money, we will pay it and pay you any interest you are entitled to.

-If you feel that this publication does not fully cover your circumstances, or you are unsure how it applies to you, you can seek further assistance from us.
+If you feel that this publication does not fully cover your circumstances, or you are unsure how it applies to you, you can seek further help from us.

 We regularly revise our publications to take account of any changes to the law, so make sure that you have the latest information.
-If you are unsure, you can check for more recent information on our website at ato.gov.au or contact us.
+If you are unsure, you can check for more recent information at ato.gov.au or contact us.

-This publication was current at May 2014.
+This publication was current at June 2015.

-© AUSTRALIAN TAXATION OFFICE FOR THE COMMONWEALTH OF AUSTRALIA, 2014
+© AUSTRALIAN TAXATION OFFICE FOR THE COMMONWEALTH OF AUSTRALIA, 2015